 My law enforcement career began in 1998 as a part-time police officer in Freeport, PA.
 Working part-time as a police officer and full-time as a paramedic in western PA., I began seeking out greater opportunities.
 The former Penn Township Police Department offered me a full-time position as a police officer.
 A move to Lancaster County in 2000 was in order, and I worked for Penn Township until 2011.
 During my employment with Penn Township, I held the positions of Patrolman and Detective.
 In 2011, I was employed by the East Earl Township Police Department, and in 2014, I was hired by the Manheim Borough Police Department.
 In 2017, I was promoted to Sergeant.

 I enjoy the challenges that come with my duties in law enforcement.
 Discovering new and better ways to help people is an important goal of mine.
-Critical thinking and reflection on my part are essential steps in this process so we can learn to be more proficient in accomplishing our tasks as a team.
-For me, the team includes all citizens and the Manheim Borough Police Department.
+Critical thinking and reflection on my part are essential steps in this process so we can learn to be more proficient in accomplishing our tasks together as a team.
+Team includes all citizens, as well as the Manheim Borough Police Department.
 Gaining knowledge each day is something I strive for.
 Some of the best knowledge gained comes from the citizens themselves.

-Not only do I want to help people, but I want to know them better.
-I aim to learn and understand the citizens’ primary wants and needs.
-Expectations from the citizens and what they expect from our police department are vital to me.
+In addition to my goals in helping people the best way that I can, I will continue to listen, learn and better understand individual perspectives and their opinions.
+Meeting the needs of individuals, including what is expected from our police department, is vital to me.
 After seeing the influx of mental health, drug, and alcohol-related police incidents, I enrolled back in school.
 I attend Alvernia University, studying Criminal Justice Administration and Psychology.

 As an agency, we will strive to respond to the needs and expectations of citizens with the highest integrity and professionalism.
 I aim to have open and impartial communications with the public.
-Honest, transparent feedback from our department is one of my goals.
+Honest and transparent feedback from our department is one of my goals.
 Progress and improvement never cease.
-We will always strive to do better every day.

 – Chief Jason M. Riggle